sanjib/go-tdd/README.md

 >By not writing tests you are committing to ***manually checking your code by running your software which breaks your state of flow*** and you won't be saving yourself any time, especially in the long run.

 >Write enough code to satisfy the compiler and _that's all_ - remember ***we want to check that our tests fail for the correct reason***.

+>Keep the discipline!
+You don't need to know anything new right now to make the test fail properly.

 The following quotes are from the blue book http://www.gopl.io/